 Primary liver cancer is cancer that started in your liver.
-It's different from secondary liver cancers, which spread to your liver from other organs.
+It's different from secondary liver cancer, which spreads to your liver from other organs.

-- Primary liver cancer is the sixth most common cancer in the world and the second most common cause of death from cancer in men in the Asia-Pacific region.
+- Primary liver cancer is the fourth most common cancer in the world and the second most common cause of death from cancer in men in the Asia-Pacific region.

-- Most people (90%) with primary liver cancer have had cirrhosis (scarring of your liver) from underlying liver disease.
-However, some people with chronic hepatitis B or with certain types of fatty liver disease may develop primary liver cancer without having cirrhosis.
+- Most people with primary liver cancer have had cirrhosis (scarring of your liver).
+However, some people with chronic hepatitis B or fatty liver disease may also develop primary liver cancer.

-- You can significantly reduce your risk of getting primary liver cancer by getting a diagnosis and treatment for underlying liver diseases, in particular chronic hepatitis B and C.
+- You can significantly reduce your risk of primary liver cancer by getting a diagnosis and treatment for underlying liver diseases, in particular chronic hepatitis B and hepatitis C.

 What is primary liver cancer?